 Online resources can also be helpful.
 Many organisations offer information and support for families dealing with addiction.
 Look for reputable websites, helplines, and educational materials to learn more about addiction and recovery.

-At Changes, we offer an online family support group that runs every Tuesday from 6 pm to 7 pm.
+At Changes, we offer an online family support group that meets every Tuesday from 6 to 7 p.m.
 The clinical team offers valuable information and practical tools that family members and loved ones of addicts can implement.

 Remember to take care of your well-being too.
 Seek counselling or therapy if needed to manage stress and emotions related to your loved one’s addiction.